gdlc/STAT_COMP/HANDOUTS/CROSSVALIDATION.md

 In the above expressions we assumed that we know the effects ($\mathbf{\beta}$) with certainty.

-In a prediction problem we used a model trained using a data set (aka a **training data set**) to predict data that was not used to fit the model (aka **testing data set**).
+In a prediction problem, we use a model trained using a data set (aka a **training data set**) to predict data that was not used to fit the model (aka **testing data set**).
 The prediction mean-squared error is defined

 $$PMSE(\hat{\mathbf{\beta}})=\frac{(\mathbf{y}-\mathbf{X}\hat{\mathbf{\beta}})'(\mathbf{y}-\mathbf{X}\hat{\mathbf{\beta}})}{n}$$